fosskers/aura/localisation/guide.md

 what kind of message you're writing, checking the code directly will be quickest.
 The format is:

-nameOfCallingFunctionMsgx SomeLanguage = "The message."
+nameOfCallingFunction_x SomeLanguage = "The message."

   Where `x` would be a number.